botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 ## Footnote

->My experience taking the PortSwigger exam, it is designed to be challenging, it is not straight forward vulnerabilities, twisted challenges, mixed academy labs into single stage and some rabbit holes.
 >**Perseverance:** is Persistence in doing something despite difficulty or delay in achieving success.
->**OSCP** certification taught me to **#TryHarder** and gave me the foundation penetration testing skills.
+>The **OSCP** certification taught me to **#TryHarder** and gave me the foundation penetration testing skills.
 >The **BSCP** exam gave me the next level of web application security analyst knowledge.
+>I hope my notes offer other Information Security Students some guidance and walkthrough tips.

 ## Burp Exam Results

->I hope my notes offer other Information Security Students some guidance and walkthrough tips.
 >The Burp Suite Certified Practitioner exam is a challenging practical examination designed to demonstrate your web security testing knowledge and Burp Suite Professional skills.
 >My tip when preparing, is to understand the academy labs.
 Extra work is required as the labs do not always provide the identification of the vulnerability step.
 >In my study notes I document the lab guides from the official PortSwigger academy to make sure I know how to identify the vulnerability, use it in different scenarios and make payloads that show the impact when exploiting the vulnerability.
 As example crafting a XSS cookie stealer payload instead of just calling the `print` function.